jhelsby/tbb_app/README.md

 ```

 Place this repository's files in the newly created YourProjectName directory, replacing any files
 containing duplicates as prompted.

-Then run:
+### Build

+Once everything is installed and all the files are in place, run the following:

 ```bash
 cd YourProjectName